VRRISHENDRA/AI-spam-detector/README.md

 • Before diving into model building, conducting exploratory data analysis (EDA) provides crucial insights into the characteristics of the sms dataset.
-• EDA involves visualizing and summarizing key features such as sms length, word frequency distributions, and the proportion of spam versus non-spam smss.
+• EDA involves visualizing and summarizing key features such as sms length, word frequency distributions, and the proportion of spam versus non-spam sms.
 • This exploration helps in understanding the underlying patterns and relationships within the data, guiding feature selection and preprocessing strategies.
 ## Data Preprocessing: